In This Article

 Today, carnival glass is an affordable collectible that can brighten up a curio cabinet.
-Most patterns on the market are relatively common and inexpensive, but there are some rare and highly prized pieces as well.
-This article will help you identify carnival glass with more confidence and accuracy.
+Most patterns on the market are relatively common and inexpensive, but there are also some rare, highly prized pieces.
+This article will help you identify and value carnival glass with more confidence and accuracy.

-To create the rich iridescent sheen, chemicals are added to pressed glass (either colored or clear) before it is fired.
-This iridescent sheen was inexpensive to produce and served as a knockoff for more expensive art glass like Steuben or Quezal.
+Carnival glass is a type of iridescent, pressed glassware that was popular in the early 20th century.
+To create the rich iridescent sheen, manufacturers added chemicals to pressed glass (colored or clear) before firing it.
+This iridescent sheen was inexpensive to produce and a knockoff for more expensive art glass like Steuben or Quezal.

 - Common colors: Marigold, amber, amethyst, green, and blue